jerilynms/International-Hotels-Analysis/README.md

 # International Hotels Analysis
-This SQLite code queries from a database of 25 international hotels, their customer reviews, and reviewer demographics.
+This project pertains to a database of 25 international hotels, their customer reviews, and reviewer demographics.

 While examining the database in excel, I looked for consistent naming conventions in the variable titles, and if any of the values varied from each other within columns.
 I could not find any inconsistencies or nulls.